What do we know

 That seems to suggest no definitive serial numbers have been immediately found on the part, but it could potentially mean that some part of the maintenance regime over its years of service have left an identifying mark.

 But others are less confident: and investigators would want to find more debris before shifting their assumptions dramatically.
+However, the discovery is consistent with the assumptions that have been made so far about the location of the wreckage, which should boost investigators.

 And the pattern of damage – even the location of the barnacles that have formed – may give some indication of the plane’s last moments.
 According to Philip Irving, professor of damage tolerance att Cranfield University: “If there is damage, so that it is twisted or bent, or part of it is missing, it might give an indication of the process by which it became detached from the aircraft; in turn that might suggest how the aircraft came to be in the sea.
 For example, a controlled ditching versus a high speed uncontrolled dive.”